 4) The proposed ML models are very performant in this environment but also very heavy in size.

-5) The ML models are continuously updated.
-The camera application continues working seamlessly.
+5) The ML models can be used for the whole capture especially if environment remains stable.
+If the environment changes substantially, or better ML models become available, ML models can be progressively updated accordingly with respect of some operating rules (like a maximum number of ML update per second).
+In all cases, the camera application continues working seamlessly.

 6) The audio and video streams are captured, improved in quality, processed to extract and display additional information, and stored in real-time on the mobile phone itself.